Colin-L/PC-Lockout/README.md

 # PC-Lockout
 I spend too much time on my computer so I wrote this simple script to help me get some time away.
 This program will lock my PC automatically every night at 7pm until 8pm.
+There are 2 warning signals, one siren at 5 minutes before and 2 sirens 10s before lock.
+It's not perfect, depending on what time the program first runs it can lock anywhere from 7PM-7:05PM but its good enough and gets me outside :)